 Introduction

-The sport science industry is still in its infancy compared to more traditional occupations.
-Dwyer et al.1 profiled the Australian high performance and sport science workforce, capturing valuable demographic and work-related characteristics of the profession1.
-However, since then, there has been significant evolution in the field.
+The sport science industry is still in its infancy (first 50 years) compared to more traditional occupations.
+Dwyer et al.1 profiled the Australian high performance and sport science workforce in 2013 providing initials insights into the make-up of the industry, through demographic (i.e., location) and work-related characteristics (i.e., employment sector, duration, status) of the profession1.
+However, since then, there has been significant evolution in the field and it would be expected that the make-up of the industry has shifted.
 The role of sport scientist has been more clearly defined, a scope of practice developed, and an accreditation process adopted for sport scientists by the Australian governing body Exercise and Sports Science Australia (ESSA)2,3.
-Further, government-funded sporting organisations now require sport scientists to be ESSA accredited4, and several sporting codes in Australia now have professional women’s competitions (e.g., Australian Football League, Super Netball) potentially increasing employment opportunities5.
+Further, Australian government-funded sporting organisations now require sport scientists to be ESSA accredited4, and several sporting codes in Australia now have professional women’s competitions (e.g., Australian Football League, Super Netball) potentially increasing employment opportunities5.
 While there is greater understanding of the workforce and the sport scientist’s role, there is a gap in knowledge on what technical and transferable skills are important in sports science.
-A greater understanding will provide knowledge on the skill set required to work as a sport scientist.
+Technical skills are the abilities and knowledge needed to perform specific tasks.
+Transferable skills are skills and knowledge that individuals possess which can be useful to employers across various jobs and industries.
+A greater understanding may provide knowledge on the skill set required to work as a sport scientist.
+This information will assist future sport scientists and those designing sport science courses and professional development to ensure knowledge and skills match the requirements of the sport scientist roles.

 It has been estimated that very few graduates from Australian exercise and sports science degrees gain employment as a sport scientist (3%)6 with poor job security previously identified as a key issue within the sport science profession in Australia1.
 ESSA has identified future workforce trends within exercise and sports science, specifically digital health (e.g., wearable technology), disability, the fitness industry (i.e., wider general population), and sport7.
-While ESSA-accredited professionals were recently surveyed for their perspectives on future trends and needs, less than one percent of respondents were sport scientists (and non-accredited professionals were not included within the sample group), so little is known about sport scientists’ perspectives about the future of their own profession7.
+While ESSA-accredited professionals were recently surveyed for their perspectives on future trends and needs, less than 1% of respondents were sport scientists (and non-accredited professionals were not included within the sample group), so little is known about sport scientists’ perspectives about the future of their own profession7.
 Clarity around the roles of sport scientist would provide a basis for academic programs to ensure they meet the needs of the practitioner roles their students will be hoping to work in.

-This study explores perceptions of skill sets important for those wanting to work in the field of sport science as well as current and future jobs, challenges, and opportunities.
+This study explores perceptions of skill sets important for those wanting to work in the field of sport science as well as current and future jobs, challenges, and opportunities with a particular emphasis on comparisons between academics and applied sport scientists.
 Specifically, it examines three research questions: 1) what technical and transferable skills are considered important for sport science roles?
 2) has the profile of work opportunities altered over the past 10 years and will this profile change in the next 10 years? and 3) what type of sport science roles will emerge in the future?

 Methods